Relocation Guide

 Portugal’s tax framework can be complex, particularly for individuals with income or assets abroad.
 Understanding residency rules and reporting obligations is essential to avoid compliance issues.

-• Engage a tax advisor experienced in cross-border matters.
+• Consider speaking with a tax adviser experienced in cross-border matters.

 • Review obligations in both Portugal and your country of origin.